kenkendk/cocol/README.md

 # CoCoL - Concurrent Communications Library

 CoCoL is a fresh multi-programming approach, leveraging the C# `await` keyword to produce sequential and easily understandable multithreading code.
-With a shared-nothing approach and explicit communication programs written with CoCoL are automatically free from race conditions and other threading hazards.
+With a shared-nothing approach and explicit communication, programs written with CoCoL are automatically free from race conditions and other threading hazards.

 Hello World
 -----------